sayanee/radio-amateur-exam-notes/12a_valves.md

 ##### Issues with triodes
 - The space between the cathode, anode and grid of a triode gives rise to interelectrode capacitance.
   - This makes it **not suitable** for high frequency applications
+  - This also gives rises to feedback, which could lead to instability

 - Triode interelectrode capacitance: